Start animal shelter. Have you ever gazed into the pleading eyes of an abandoned animal and wished you could make a difference?

 Find a suitable location.

+An animal shelter requires a place suitable for the animals’ needs, with open spaces and appropriately sized stalls.
 The space should be commensurate with the number of animals you can accommodate in your shelter, the species housed and their ethological needs.

+All of this must align with detailed regulations at the state and local levels and health and safety requirements for these facilities.
 First, you must find a plot of land and ensure it complies with local zoning regulations for animal shelters.
-Then, if you still do not have a place, contact a commercial real estate agent or search online.
+Contact a commercial real estate agent or search online if you still need a place.

 If you have found a suitable location, it is time to build the shelter structure or retrofit an existing one.
 However, you will need the municipality’s approval before making even at this stage.
 In addition, authorisation will be required from the local health services, which are responsible for assessing the suitability of the spaces and boxes for the animals housed in the shelter.